How To Choose and Change Financial Year End For New Singapore Business Owners

 How To Change Your Financial Year End In Singapore

-2. Change for Current or Immediate Previous Financial Year – Companies can change their financial year end for the current or immediate previous financial year.
-This allows businesses to align their accounting periods more effectively or adapt to evolving business requirements.
+2. Change for Current or Immediate Previous Financial Year – Companies can only change the financial year end for the current financial year or the immediate previous financial year.

 To initiate changing the financial year end, companies should prepare the required documentation and submit the request to the Registrar.
 Seeking professional guidance or consulting a reputable corporate service provider can ensure compliance with regulations and a seamless transition to the new financial year end in Singapore.